jeffpc/nx01/docs/fs-protocol.md

 LOOKUP (0x0003)
 ===============

-Given a directory (handle) and a path component (string), do a lookup of the path component in the directory.
+Given a directory (oid and vector clock) and a path component (string), do a lookup of the path component in the directory.

-The directory handle's vector clock handling is identical to that of the STAT RPC.
+The directory's vector clock handling is identical to that of the STAT RPC.

 Inputs
 ------
+* directory/parent oid
-* directory/parent obj handle
+* directory/parent vector clock
 * path component name

 Outputs